bazelbuild/bazel-website/breaking-changes-guide.md

   migration tool.

 * The description includes the intended length of migration window.

+* The description includes an example of the error message users will get if they don't migrate.
+This will make the GitHub issue more discoverable from search engines.
+Make sure that the error message is helpful and actionable.
+  When possible, the error message should include the name of the incompatible flag.

 For the migration tool, consider contributing to [Buildifier](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md).